aldebaran/qibuild/doc/tutos/advanced/porting_to_qibuild.rst

   qi_use_lib(foo bar)

-* You did not have to write any install rule
+* You did not have to write any install rule.

-* You did not have to write any bar-config.cmake
+* You did not have to write any bar-config.cmake.

 * You can build SDK packages for other people to use, even on Visual Studio, without handling all the annoying cross-platform stuff (for instance, on